 The nickel alloys segment proved to be an exception.
 Since the mid-seventies, VDM has successfully focused on the development and production of these alloys.
 From the outset, Metallgesellschaft had its own very successful metal laboratory for materials research and product development.
 In 1972, the melting shop for nickel alloys and special alloys opened its doors in Unna, where it still operates today.

 For VDM, developing its own nickel alloys and concentrating on its core competence of melting and casting provided the opportunity to grow into a leading specialised supplier selling worldwide.
 This development took place during the eighties, hand in hand with the setting up and expansion of sales companies, for example in Asia.

 In 1988/89, the then Krupp Stahl AG took over first one third of VDM Nickel-Technologie AG and later a 100% stake in the company.
-This corporate business area was developed out of the earlier merger of various plants operating in the nickel business.
-In so doing, Krupp Stahl had acquired a company with an established global presence, whose high-performance alloys were used worldwide.
+This business area with an annual turnover of approx. 1.49 billion DM was formed by the earlier merger of various plants operating in the nickel Business, including more than 2,100 employees.
+In so doing, Krupp Stahl AG had acquired a company with an established global presence, whose high-performance alloys were used worldwide.